Amanda Stanton: Personal life

 From October 2012 to June 2015, Stanton was married to Nick Buonfiglio.
 Kinsley and Charlie are their two daughters.
 After Season 3 of Bachelor in Paradise, she got engaged to Josh Murray.
 In December 2016, the pair called off their engagement.
 She later returned to the popular reality show and rekindled her relationship with an old boyfriend, Robby Hayes.
 In February 2021, during a Valentine's Day holiday in Mexico, she introduced Michael Fogel as a potential partner to social media.
 They got engaged by the end of the year.
 Stanton and Fogel married on September 2, 2022 at Kestrel Park in Santa Ynez, California.
+Their first child together, a daughter Rosie, was born in 2024.

 In February 2018, Stanton had breast augmentation surgery.
 She accused that some hacker stole her topless photos from her surgeon's office.

 In September 2018, she was arrested for domestic abuse and brought into custody for assaulting her boyfriend, Bobby Jacobs, in Las Vegas.